 In the past decade, however, some Meiteis have sought to revive their Indigenous roots.
 According to Vidyapati Senjam, a senior ideologue of the Sanamahi religion and vice president of the Lainingthou Sanamahi Temple Board, Meiteis Hindus have increasingly readopted Sanamahism, with younger generations embracing it more willingly than the older ones.
-In 2021, the Manipur government also reverted to the Meitei Mayak script, which was replaced around the advent of Hinduism, stoking controversies while trying to claim tribal areas faiths that tribal communities in India's northeast region in the hills as sacred protected sites for Sanamahi Meiteis.
+In 2021, the Manipur government also reverted to the Meitei Mayak script, which was replaced around the advent of Hinduism, stoking controversies while trying to claim tribal areas in the hills as sacred protected sites for Sanamahi Meiteis.

-While the adoption of Samanahism by Hindus has been seamless, Meitei Christians have firmly opposed this wave, particularly because of the way that ethno-nationalist groups have been propagating it.
+While the adoption of Samanahism by Hindus has been seamless, Meitei Christians have firmly opposed this wave, particularly because of the way that ethnonationalist groups have been propagating it.
 There are several videos on Facebook of Arambai Tenggol demonstrations in which young Meitei men dressed in black sport a red insignia of three horsemen charging into battle, reminiscent of the image of the cavalry of the erstwhile Kangleipak kingdom wielding a poisonous dart.
 They march down highways or market areas distributing pamphlets and chanting slogans on restoring the glory of the old kingdom.